meet1201/Customer-lifetime-value-prediction/README.md

-# Customer Lifetime Value Prediction

-## Overview
-This project develops a predictive model to estimate the Customer Lifetime Value (CLV) for customers of a telecom company.
-CLV is a critical metric that helps businesses understand a customer's worth over time to tailor marketing efforts and maximize profit.

-## Data Description
-The dataset includes historical customer transaction data such as `TotalSpending`, `NumberOfTransactions`, and the calculated `CLV`.
-The data was sourced from the company's internal CRM system.

-## Features
-- `TotalSpending`: Total money spent by the customer.
-- `NumberOfTransactions`: Total number of transactions made by the customer.
-- `AverageSpending`: Average amount spent per transaction.
-- `IsHighValue`: Indicates whether the customer's spending is in the top 25% of all customers.

-## Models Used
-- **Random Forest Regressor**: Chosen for its ability to handle non-linear data and provide feature importance.

-## File Descriptions
-- `CLV.ipynb`: Jupyter notebook containing the analysis, model building, and evaluation.

-## How to Run
-1. Ensure Python 3 and Jupyter Notebook are installed.
-2. Install dependencies: `pandas`, `numpy`, `matplotlib`, `seaborn`, `sklearn`.
-3. Run the notebook: `jupyter notebook CLV.ipynb`.

-## Results
-The RandomForest model achieved an R² score of 0.90, suggesting good predictive performance.

-## Dashboard
-A Power BI dashboard is created to visualize the results and insights from the model dynamically.
-It includes visualizations of customer segments, predicted CLV, and feature importances.

-## Future Work
-- Integrate more detailed customer demographic data.
-- Explore advanced machine learning models for improved accuracy.
-- Deploy the model as a web application for real-time predictions.

-## Authors
-- [Meet Patel]

-## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.
+#**Customer Lifetime Value (CLV) Prediction Project

+##Overview**

+This project focuses on predicting the Customer Lifetime Value (CLV) for users of an online retail platform.
+CLV is a critical metric in understanding how valuable a customer is to a business across the entirety of their relationship.
+It helps businesses tailor marketing efforts, predict revenue, and develop customer retention strategies.

+##**Dataset**

+The dataset used in this project is the "Online Retail" dataset from the UCI Machine Learning Repository.
+This dataset contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based online retail.
+The data is primarily an invoice of transactions, with each row representing an invoice line item.

+##**Data Features**

+**InvoiceNo:** Invoice number (a unique identifier for each transaction) **StockCode:** Product code
+**Description:** Product description
+**Quantity:** The quantities of each product per transaction **InvoiceDate:** Invoice date and time
+**UnitPrice:** Price per unit
+**CustomerID:** Customer number (a unique identifier for each customer) **Country:** Country name (where the customer lives)

+##**Source**
+The dataset can be accessed directly from the UCI Machine Learning Repository at the following URL: Online Retail Dataset.

+##**Project Structure**

+**Data Cleaning:** Handling missing values, removing duplicates, and other preprocessing tasks.
+**Exploratory Data Analysis (EDA):** Analyzing the data to find patterns, relationships, and anomalies.
+**Feature Engineering:** Creating new features from the existing data to improve the predictive power of the model.
+**Model Building:** Developing a machine learning model to predict the Customer Lifetime Value.
+**Evaluation:** Assessing the model's performance using appropriate metrics.
+Requirements

+##**This project is implemented using Python, with Jupyter Notebooks for interactive development and visualization.
+To run the project, ensure you have the following installed:**

+Python 3.8+
+Pandas
+Numpy
+Matplotlib
+Scikit-learn
+Installation

+##**To set up the project environment:**

+pip install -r requirements.txt

+##**Usage-To run the analysis:**
+jupyter notebook CLV_Analysis.ipynb

+##**License**

+This project is licensed under the MIT License - see the LICENSE.md file for details.

+##**Contact**

+For any additional questions or feedback, please contact mpatel122931@gmail.com.